 Jon Gary Williams

-For years this practice was confined to Pentecostal churches.
-But now it is seen in some mainline denominations.
-And sadly, over the past few decades some within Lord's church have been promoting a greater public role of women.
+For years this practice was confined to Pentecostal churches, but now it is seen in some mainline denominations, and has become a religious issue.
+And, what makes this a cause of concern for the Lord's church is that over the past few decades some within Lord's church have been promoting a greater public role of women.

-2) We are witnessing an overall liberal trend in much of today's religion, which holds a disregard for Biblical authority - - a spinoff of which is a watered-down gospel.
-This type of so-called Christianity has opened the door for many false teachings, including using women in more prominent religious roles.
+Second, is the overall liberal trend in much of today's religion, seen in a disregard for Biblical authority, a spinoff of which is a watered-down gospel.
+This type of so-called Christianity has opened the door for many false teachings including using women in a greater public role.

-3) The women's liberation movement has also contributed heavily to this trend.
-Though not directly related to religion, "women's lib" has played a major role and has had tremendous impact on religious thinking.
+Third, is the women's liberation movement.
+Though not directly related to religion, it has played a major role and has had a tremendous impact on religious thinking.

-Behind the support of a liberal theology and women's liberation, the charismatic movement has been infiltrating religious organizations and has pushed for women preachers and priests.
-As a result, a significant controversy has arisen, causing churches to split.
+With the influence of a liberal theology and the women's liberation, the charismatic movement has been infiltrating the churches and has pushed for female preachers and priests.
+As a result, a tremendous controversy has arisen, causing some churches to split.